MaxwellMkondiwa/Mkondiwa/research/index.rst

 while observational methods overestimate failures.
 In general, the findings of this paper using nationally representative datasets from Malawi show that ignoring the parameter uncertainty and heterogeneity in crop responses inevitably results in wrong policy prescriptions.

 3. Estimating inter-district food flows in Malawi: Application of a Malawi Agricultural Sector Model.
-`Slides
+`Flow Slides
 <https://github.com/MaxwellMkondiwa/Research/blob/master/EstimatingFoodFlowsPaper_FoodGroupPresentation.pdf>`_.

 This article develops a food sector spatially explicit mathematical programming model for Malawi